GravityPDF/gravity-pdf-documentation/docs/v6/developers/first-custom-pdf.md

 }
 ```

-As you can see it's very simple to let Gravity PDF know about your PDF template.
+As you can see, it's very simple to let Gravity PDF know about your PDF template.
 More information about each individual header is available in the [Template Structure](#template-structure) section.

-Next we're going to layout the basic structure.
+Next, we're going to layout the basic structure.
 Go ahead and add the following below the header section:

 ```
 ?>